harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/part2-nosql/nosql_analysis.md

     - For example:
         - A smartphone document may include RAM, a processor, and a battery.
         - A clothing document may include sizes_available, material, and fit.
-- There is no requirement for all documents in a collection to share identical fields.
+- There is no requirement for all documents in a collection to share identical fields.<br>
 **Advantages:**
     - Eliminates the need for nullable columns or multiple subtype tables
     - Simplifies data modelling for diverse product categories